Shahbaaz92/Pokemon-Pokedex/README.md

 # Pokemon-Pokedex

-A Kanto region Pokemon pokedex using react
+A Kanto region Pokemon pokedex using react.js.